-There are many musicians, creators, E-sporters, athletes, events, and other creative businesses struggling to make a living from their beloved craft.
-These creators have one thing in common: they are blindly focusing on growth.
+There are many musicians, athletes, and other content creators struggling to make a living from their content.
+These creators have one thing in common: they are blindly focusing on growing their audience, especially on social media.

 Why 1000 fans can be enough to make a living